Lady ‘Cats close campaign with win at Mt. Juliet

 MT.
-JULIET — Sydnee Richetto’s knee injury two weeks ago helped send Wilson Central into a tailspin with four loss in a five-game stretch.
+JULIET — Sydnee Richetto’s knee injury two weeks ago helped send Wilson Central into a tailspin with four losses in a five-game stretch.

 The high-scoring junior guard underwent surgery last Wednesday and began six months of rehab Friday, hours before she came to watch her Lady Wildcat teammates attempt to right their ship with a 48-31 win at rival Mt.
 Juliet to end the regular season.